-- 7. The objective of the EPO Plan is to achieve, by 1 January 2006, an efficient, equitable and transparent management of fishing capacity in the EPO, to assist in achieving long-term sustainability of the fishery targeting species covered by the Convention.
-The management of fleet capacity will complement other measures taken to conserve the stocks of species covered by the Convention.
+- 7. The objective of the EPO Plan is to achieve, by 1 January 2006, an efficient, equitable and transparent management of tuna fishing capacity in the EPO, to assist in achieving long-term sustainability of the tuna fishery of the EPO.
+The management of fleet capacity will complement other measures taken to conserve the tuna stocks.
 Participants should endeavor to limit the total fleet capacity at the present level and to reduce it, as appropriate, in accordance with an agreed program.
 After any targets for the fleet capacity have been achieved, Participants should exercise caution to avoid growth in fleet capacity. - 8.
 The immediate objective should be achieved through a series of actions related to two main strategies: - a.
-The updating of a comprehensive regional assessment of fishing capacity and improvement of the capability for monitoring fishing capacity; - b.
-The consideration of a reduction schedule to effectively manage fishing capacity. - 9.
+The updating of a comprehensive regional assessment of tuna-fishing capacity and improvement of the capability for monitoring fishing capacity; - b.
+The consideration of a reduction schedule to effectively manage tuna-fishing capacity. - 9.
 These strategies may be implemented through complementary mechanisms to promote implementation of this EPO Plan: awareness building and education, technical cooperation at the international level, and coordination. - 10.
-The management of fishing capacity should be based on the FAO Code of Conduct for Responsible Fisheries and should take into consideration the following major principles and approaches. - a.
+The management of tuna fishing capacity shall-should be based on the FAO Code of Conduct for Responsible Fisheries and should take into consideration the following major principles and approaches. - a.
 Participation: The EPO Plan should be implemented through the IATTC, in cooperation with other appropriate intergovernmental organizations. - b.
-Phased implementation: The management of fishing capacity should be achieved through actions in the following three phases: (1) assessments and monitoring of fishing capacity, and periodic adjustment of target levels established for the fleet and/or fishery, as appropriate; (2) capacity limits; and (3) economic incentives. - c.
-Holistic approach: The management of fishing capacity in the EPO should be comprehensive and consider all factors affecting capacity in both national and international waters. - d.
-Conservation: The management of fishing capacity should facilitate the conservation and sustainable use of tuna stocks in the EPO and the conservation of the marine environment.
-It should be consistent with the precautionary approach, the need to minimize bycatch, waste, and discards, and ensure selective and environmentally safe fishing practices and the protection of biodiversity in the marine environment. - e.
-Priority: Priority should be given to managing the fishing capacity in the tuna purse-seine [and longline] fisheries, in which there already exists excess fishing capacity.
-However, the management of capacity in other fisheries should also be addressed. - f.
-New technologies: The management of fishing capacity should take into account the
+Phased implementation: The management of fishing capacity should be achieved through actions in the following three phases: (1) updated assessments and monitoring of fishing capacity diagnoses; (2) consideration of limits on the purse-seine fleet and on vessels using other types of fishing gearcapacity limits; and (3) periodic adjustment of target levels established for the fleet and/or fishery, as appropriate conomic incentives. - c.
+Holistic approach: The management of tuna fishing capacity in the EPO should be comprehensive and consider all factors affecting capacity in both national and international waters. - d.
+Conservation: The management of fishing capacity should facilitate the conservation and sustainable use of tuna stocks in the EPO-and the protection of the marine environment.
+It shall should be consistent with the precautionary approach, the need to minimize bycatch, waste, and discards, and ensure selective and environmentally safe fishing practices and the protection of biodiversity in the marine environment. - e.
+Priority: Priority shall-should be given to managing the fishing capacity in the tuna purse-seine fishery, in which there already exists excess fishing capacity.
+However, the management of longline fishing capacity shall-should also be addressed. - f.
+New technologies: The management of fishing capacity should take into account the incorporation of environmentally sound and evolving technology in all fisheries covered by this Plan. - g.
+Mobility: The management of fishing capacity should encourage the efficient use of fishing capacity, allow the legitimate transfer of vessels among Participants, and discourage entry of new